Approximation Bounds for Recurrent Neural Networks with Application to Regression: Summary of Results

-Second, we consider the sliding window training manner.
-A fundamental method for estimating $f^*$ is to minimize the mean squared error, or the $L_2$ risk, defined as
+Second, we consider the sliding window training approach.
+A fundamental method for estimating $f^*$ is to minimize the mean squared error, or the $L^2$ risk, defined as

 where $\Pi$ denotes the joint distribution of the predictors $(X_1, \ldots, X_N)$.
-To ease our analysis, assume $\Pi$ is supported on the bounded set $[0,1]^{d_x \times N}$.
-It can be shown that the underlying regression function $f^*$ is the global minimizer of the $L_2$ risk, that is,
+To ease our analysis, we assume that $\Pi$ is supported on $[0,1]^{d_x \times N}$ and is absolutely continuous with respect to the Lebesgue measure.
+It can be shown that the underlying regression function $f^*$ is the global minimizer of the $L^2$ risk, that is,

-However, in practical applications, the distribution of $((X_1, \ldots, X_N), Y)$ is typically unknown, and only a random sample $\mathcal{D} = \{(x_i, y_i)\}_{i=1}^n$ is available.
-Considering that each prediction of the RNN model requires a sequence of length $N$, we first group the observations into overlapping sequences of length $N$ to construct a new set
+However, in practical applications, the distribution of $((X_1, \ldots, X_N), Y)$ is typically unknown, and only a random sample $\mathcal{D}_n = \{(x_i, y_i)\}_{i=1}^n$ is available.
+Since each prediction of an RNN requires an input sequence of length $N$, we construct overlapping subsequences of length $N$ as follows: